 After taking a break from military service for a few years, Shandriece re-joined the Navy Reserves in January of 2017 and is currently assigned to the Operational Health Support Unit DET H at NOSC Pensacola where she serves as the unit Leading Petty Officer.

 Having earned the rank of Petty Officer First Class as a Hospital Corpsman, she has served a total of 12 years of Naval service.
-Shandriece is also an instructor in the Medical Assistant Technician (MAT) program at Florida Career College (FCC) in Jacksonville.
+Shandriece is also an instructor in the Medical Assistant Training at Florida Career College (FCC) in Jacksonville.

 Shandriece said that her military training and experience in civilian healthcare provided her a strong background for becoming an educator in the MAT program.